 How Do I Get Married at St. Peters?

 We understand marriage to be a Sacrament of the church that is celebrated in the parish in which you hold membership, intend to become a member or in which you have grown up.
 Pre-marriage counseling is required and must be arranged through the priest at least six months prior to the date of the wedding.
 If either or both persons have been previously married and divorced, special requirements apply and it is imperative that you contact Father Ron as soon as possible.
 It is anticipated that, under normal circumstances, those who marry at St. Peter’s will nurture their marriage in the context of this worshipping community.
 If you decide to become a member of St. Peter’s Church, and wish to marry here, please contact the church office to make an appointment with Fr, Ron who will answer your specific questions.

 What Pastoral Services are Available?

 • Home communions: Communion may be brought to any parishioner who is homebound or otherwise unable to attend regular worship at St. Peter’s.
-Father Perry makes routine home communion visits about 4 to 6 times a year to interested parishioners.
-For persons wishing more regular home communions, you may request that a “Lay Eucharistic Minister” contact you to arrange suitable times that he or she might bring you communion.
+For persons wishing regular home communions, you may request that a “Lay Eucharistic Minister” contact you to arrange suitable times that he or she might bring you communion.

-• Pastoral counseling: Father Perry is available to any member of the parish who has a pastoral need or desires spiritual direction.
+• Pastoral counseling: Father Ron is available to any member of the parish who has a pastoral need or desires spiritual direction.
 For those members needing more in depth, ongoing counseling, he can suggest area counselors whom you might wish to contact.
-If you want to set up a meeting with Father Perry, please contact him through the parish office.
+If you want to set up a meeting with Father Ron, please contact him through the parish office.

 How Can I Give to St. Peters?